 We’ve dragged this on long enough.
 Let’s jump into the actual build!

 Well, both have their pros and cons.
 For instance, air coolers are cheaper, easier to install, consume less power, and don’t pose any risk to your system.
-If a fan breaks, you get a new one, it’s as simple as that.
-So if you want an air cooler, the Noctua NH-D15 and the Assassin III are the best you can possibly find.
+If a fan breaks, you get a new one.
+It’s as simple as that.
+So if you want an air cooler, the Noctua NH-D15 and the Assassin III are the best ones out there.

 Closed-loop water coolers do this extremely rarely, and the cooler we’ve chosen for this build, the NZXT Kraken Z73 even less so.
 In fact, NZXT covers any damage done by leaks, so even if by some stroke of misfortune it does happen, you’ll be fully compensated.